larnTechGeeks/data-engineering-test/README.md

 - Uses [Docker and Docker Compose](https://docs.docker.com/compose/) for spinning up PostgreSQL, Redis, Redis Commander and PG Admin4 development instances.
 - Uses [Makefile](https://makefiletutorial.com/) to execute commands.

+# KEY Notes.
+The commands are written in a `Makefile` to make it easier to execute commands.
+The commands work for Unix Based systems `(Linux and Mac)` to work on  windows machine some modifications maybe required.

+To get started rename the `.env.sample` to `.env` and fill the required `API_ID` and `API_KEY`

 # Project Structure

 ## app